The Origin (band)

-The Origin was an American alternative/indie rock/power pop band formed in San Diego, California in 1985.
+The Origin was an American alternative/indie rock/power pop band formed in San Diego, California, in 1985.
 The classic line-up of the band consisted of Michael Andrews, Topper Rimel, Rony Abada, and Daniel Silverman.
 During the band's active years in the early nineties, they released two full-length albums and five singles, with two singles charting in the top 20 of the Billboard Modern Rock Tracks chart.
 They broke up in 1993.

 History

-In the mid-1980s, bassist Topper Rimel, drummer Rony Abada and Gary Aguirre (a.k.a.
-Gary Jules) played in a band together named "R a h!".
-By 1985, the band The Origin was formed among friends who surfed together in La Jolla, southern California.
+In the mid-1980s, 14-year-old bassist Topper Rimel and 15-year-old drummer Rony Abada would spend their afternoons after school surfing and jamming out original riffs in a small, room beneath the Abada family's cliffside pool.
+From there, they had an unbeatable view of the west-facing beaches, where they could keep an eye on the incoming pacific swells.

+The two were eager to build on their raw bass-and-drum sound.
+They needed someone to complement their vibe—someone with a guitar and a voice that could blend with their gritty energy.
+Topper proposed the idea to Mike Andrews, a local rockabilly ripper who was a friend of his older brother.
+Mike, who had already been forming and playing in bands, was now flying solo.
+Topper invited him to audition, hoping his jangly guitar riffs would fill out their stripped-back rhythm section and bring something fresh to their sound.
+The power trio started writing songs together and playing locally around San Diego.
+They quickly adopted the name, Origin.
+It was meant to describe the mathematics of rotation or the rotating of a point around the origin which references their quick rise to popularity By 1985, the band The Origin was formed among friends who surfed together in La Jolla, southern California.
 The early line-up featured Gary Jules (Gary Aguirre) and Michael Andrews, who had been friends since childhood, as well as Topper Rimel and Rony Abada.
-Gary Jules eventually left the band, leaving Michael Andrews to fill the lead guitarist/vocalist role.
-In 1985, while in college, the band recorded their first single with producer Matt Silver and at Western Audio in San Clemente.
+In 1985, the band recorded their first single with producer Matt Silver and at Western Audio in San Clemente.
 The 7" single, titled "Music To My Ears" (b/w "Staff And Glove") was released on Pop Records.
 During the ensuing years, the band recruited Daniel Silverman as pianist/keyboardist, and in 1989 the band were signed to a major label contract with Virgin Records.